emvaugh2/Linux-RedHat-Study-Notes/README.md

 You can add modules to a blacklist so that these modules are not loaded during the boot process.

+Use `update grub` to update the boot loader.
+Grub stands for GRand Unified Bootloader.
+The boot loader is the first piece of code that is loaded when a computer powers on.

+Kernel - the source code.
+The brains of the operation.
+It works between the hardware and software.
+It's responsible for the memory management, process management, device drivers, and system calls and security.
+OS - the set of applications and packages that are added for services.
+Inlcudes the system services, applications, and user accounts.
+Distro - a specific set of packages and applications added to the kernel.

 ## 10.31.2024